cadebrown/old.cade.site/_posts/2021-11-19-art-fractal.md

 ![Mandelbrot 3D print](/files/art-fractal/mand-3d.webp)

 This is a 3D print of the Mandelbrot set.
-I generated the model with a Python
+I generated the model with a Python script inside of Blender.

 ## Meta